 Finally, insert the actual note text using the InsertBefore method.

-This is where it's nice to use a variable.
-Any changes made to the variable above will automatically be included here when this command inserts the note text.
-All such insert commands extend the range to include the newly added characters.
+This is where it's nice to use a variable for the note text.
+We just assign it to the Text option of the command.
+Any changes made to the variable above will automatically be included here when the text is inserted into the document.
+All such text insertion commands extend the range to include the newly added characters.

 Change the note paragraph style